sloan58/uc-insight/readme.md

 ~~~
 bower install
 ~~~
-- Configure your environment variables and database settings -  .env.example is provided as a template.
+- Configure your environment variables and database settings.
+A template file named .env.example has been included.
+Copy this file to .env and modify the settings as needed.
 - Migrate the database
 ~~~
 php artisan migrate